-The Chief Financial Officer shall determine, in consultation with Bond Counsel, the application of the Rule or the exemption from the Rule for each issue of obligations of the City prior to their offering.
-Such officer is authorized to enter into additional written contracts or undertakings to implement the Rule and is further authorized to amend such contracts or undertakings or the undertakings set forth in the Resolution, provided such amendment is, in the opinion of nationally recognized bond counsel, in compliance with the Rule.
+The Chief Financial Officer/Director of Financial Management shall determine, in consultation with Bond Counsel, the application of the Rule or the exemption from the Rule for each issue of obligations of the City prior to their offering.
+Such officer is authorized to enter into additional written contracts or undertakings to implement the Rule and is further authorized to amend such contracts or undertakings or the undertakings set forth above, provided such amendment is, in the opinion of nationally recognized bond counsel, in compliance with the Rule.

-In the event that the City fails to comply with the Rule requirements or the written contracts or undertakings, the City shall not be liable for monetary damages, remedy being specifically limited to specific performance of the Rule requirements or the written contracts or undertakings therefor.
+In the event that the City fails to comply with the Rule requirements or the written contracts or undertakings, the City shall not be liable for monetary damages, remedy being hereby specifically limited to specific performance of the Rule requirements or the written contracts or undertakings therefor.

-Within the five years immediately preceding the date of this Official Statement, the City previously failed to file, in accordance with the Rule, in a timely manner, under previous filing requirements: (i) audited financial information for the fiscal years ending December 31, 2013; (ii) operating data for the fiscal years ending December 31, 2012, 2013 and 2014; and (iii) adopted budgets for fiscal years ending December 31, 2013 and 2014; and (iii) adopted budgets for fiscal years ending December 31, 2013 and 2014.
+Within the five years immediately preceding the date of this Official Statement, the City previously failed to file, in accordance with the Rule, in a timely manner, under previous filing requirements: (i) audited financial information for the fiscal years ending December 31, 2013; (ii) operating data for the fiscal years ending December 31, 2012, 2013 and 2014; and (iii) adopted budgets for fiscal years ending December 31, 2013 and 2014.
 Additionally, the City previously failed to file late filing notices in connection with its untimely filings of: (i) audited financial information; (ii) operating data; (iii) adopted budgets, all as described above, and late filing notices and/or event notices in connection with (a) certain bond insurer rating changes; and (b) an underlying rating change.
 Such notices of events and late filings have since been filed with the MSRB's Electronic Municipal Market Access Dataport ("EMMA").
 The City appointed Phoenix Advisors, LLC in May of 2015 to serve as continuing disclosure agent.